 - Asian Student Association’s Journey into Asia

 - Southeast Asia Interest Association’s Mae Sot Annual Benefit Dinner

 If you’re interested in inviting HSAC to an event or asking for volunteers for a service project, you can find our contact information here.

 In response to the COVID-19 outbreak, we regret to inform you that our Carolina Spring Tour will be canceled this year!
 Please stay safe!

 The annual Carolina Spring Tour is one of our major events of the spring semester and our largest educational outreach event.
 The Spring Tour has been hosted each year since the formation of the organization in 2001 and continues to be a principal focus of our yearly activities as we aim to encourage more Hmong youth to pursue higher education.

-Hosted on the first Saturday of April, the tour is aimed primarily at Hmong students, but is open to any interested high schooler.
+Hosted on the first Saturday of April, the tour is aimed primarily at Hmong students, but is open to any interested high school student.
 The cost is $5 and covers lunch and transportation from the Hickory-Catawba area to UNC-Chapel Hill.
-This all-day event includes a tour of the main campus and classes covering subjects such as college admissions, financial aid, and student life.
+This all-day event includes a tour of the main campus and a class covering subjects such as college admissions, financial aid, and student life.

-If you would like to support HSAC by sending a monetary donation or simply contact us for another reason, you can do so at the following address and email.
+If you would like to support HSAC by sending a monetary donation or simply contact us for any reason, you can do so at the following address and email.